Millcreek's Wellbeing Measured in Study

 Utah communities are changing rapidly.
 Keeping a finger on the pulse of residents' wellbeing and attitudes about community issues helps to promote sound planning and decision-making to support overall quality of life in Utah's cities and towns.

 The Utah Wellbeing Survey tracks local perspectives on wellbeing around the state from very rural places to larger and rapidly growing cities.
 Partnerships with Utah cities make it possible to conduct annual online surveys.
-Over 14,000 surveys from Utahns were collected 2019-2021 and over 11,000 surveys were collected in 2022 and 2023 across 35 cities.
-The most recent survey effort was in 2024 and over 16,000 surveys were collected across 51 cities and towns.
-If you are interested in having your city participate in future years, please contact us.
-We hope to continue the survey in 2026, pending funding for the project.
+Over 42,000 surveys from Utahns were collected between 2019 and 2024 from 62 cities and towns across the state.

 Professor of Environment & Society